Characterizations of Toric Varieties via Polarized Endomorphisms: Introduction

 which is a surjective homomorphism.

-Then $X$ is $T$-almost homogeneous with $U$ the big open orbit and $f$ is $T$-equivariant in the sense that $f \circ g = \varphi(g) \circ f$ for all $g$ in $T$.
+One can check easily that $X$ is $T$-almost homogeneous with $U$ the big open orbit and $f$ is $T$-equivariant in the sense that $f \circ g = \varphi(g) \circ f$ for all $g$ in $T$.
 Hence the conditions in Theorem \ref{thm-torus} are all satisfied.
 Of course, $(X, D)$ is a toric pair.